Everything you need to know about working capital financing and how Zip Capital Group can help you meet your short-term financing needs.

 - Trade Creditor

-If you have determined that you need working capital financing, you should start the application process before you plan to access the funds.
-This enables you to navigate any possible delays that you may encounter in the application process.
+If you have determined that you need funding, you should start the application process before you need the funds.
+This enables business owners to have the money when they most need it.

-The following situations may be an indication that you may soon need working capital financing:
+The following situations may be an indication that you may soon need financing:

-An increase in hiring: If you have recently hired more employees to expand your business, you may need working capital financing to cover your new employee’s salaries until your business becomes sufficiently profitable to sustain the new paychecks.
+An increase in hiring: If you have recently hired more employees to expand your business, you may need funding to cover salaries until your business grows.

 Is working capital financing right for my business?